The Dodgers made the 19-year-old a Bonus Baby in 1954 when they gave him a $14,000 signing bonus

 In the collection is the document that made that transfer official.
 The signatures of Vance and Hall of Fame Yankee owner Jacob Ruppert are on it.
 Autographs from this early in Vance’s career are rarely seen.

 In 1965 the Dodgers won their third World Series in seven years.
-The Los Angeles offense left much to be desired.
-Pitcher Don Drysdale was their only .300 hitter.
+They did it despite a weak offense that featured pitcher Don Drysdale as their only .300 hitter.
+Instead the team relied on the pitching and defense.

-The team relied on the pitching of Sandy Koufax and Don Drysdale.
+Moundsmen Sandy Koufax and Don Drysdale did their part.
 Big D had a fine year, going 23-12 with a 2.77 ERA, 208 strikeouts and 20 complete games.
-As good as he was, Koufax was far superior.
+As good as he was, Koufax was even better.

 The unanimous choice for the Cy Young Award, Koufax led the league in wins (27), ERA (2.04), strikeouts (382), innings (335 2/3), complete games (27), and WHIP (career best 0.855).